sgjava/pine64-debootstrap/README.md

 ### Requirements
 * [PINE64](https://www.pine64.com) (tested on 2GB version)
+* 5V/2A PSU (make sure the PSU puts out stable power or it might not boot)
 * SD card with [Longsleep's](https://www.stdin.xyz/downloads/people/longsleep/pine64-images/ubuntu) latest image
     * Use a second SD if you do not want to destroy the rootfs with Longsleep's image.
 It will need to contain the same image in order to boot.
 * PINE64 has Internet access